AI4Bread/UFold-X/README.md

 3. A model which can predict RNA sequences **ranging from 1800 bp to 5000 bp**, although only ~1800 bp yield valid predictions.
 This model is pretrained on the **RNAstralign-1800 dataset**.

+To ensure superior predictive performance, models with **narrower prediction intervals** are preferentially recommended when feasible.

+Models trained on other datasets (**BGSU/Rfam**) have been made available in our [drive](https://drive.google.com/drive/folders/1cqapZOsJmlrVYiKbKADnDzilU7eZML27?usp=drive_link).

 ### Try UFold-X

 If you want to try UFold-X on your own server, please run: